 There’s a bunch more to the story and together we’ve fought through a lot, but I didn’t think she cared anymore.
 Now I know she does, and the best part is she wants it to work...and so do I.

 We’ve decided to go on a marriage retreat weekend together to help us refocus, rebuild, and to try to heal our wounds to get a fresh start.

 How’s that for a turnaround and a testimony?

-I cannot thank you enough for taking the time out to help me and I feel truly blessed God put us together at this time in my life.
-My deepest and sincere appreciation.
-You have been an angel who descended into my life and helped me when I needed it most.
+I cannot thank you enough for taking the time out to help me and I feel truly blessed that God put us together at this time in my life.
+My deepest and sincere appreciation, for you have been an angel who descended into my life and helped me when I needed it most.

 In gratitude and love,